johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Ruth: Pap being Pap, yeah.
 Part of, I remember saying to him a lot of time in the early, earlier time, and I said to him, you talk a lot.

-I was used to being a home here by myself.
+I was used to being at home here by myself.
 You talk a lot.
 I didn't realize that about him until he was around.

 Alexis: How long had you been married at that point?

 Ruth: I don't remember.
 What was that?
-I'd say 57 minus 10, which was pushing 30 years.
+I'd say fifty-seven minus 10, which was pushing 30 years.

 Alexis: You didn't know he talked a lot?